vvvv/The-Gray-Book/reference/extending/providing-help.md

 ![](../../images/libraries/helpflags-21aea.png)
 <center>The help flag indicator indicating that this how-to patch has help flags set</center>

-### Context
+### Troubleshooting
-Help flags can only be set on nodes that are defined in the same package as the one the how-to patch belongs to.
-If you try to set a help flag on a node that is not defined in the same package as the how-to patch you're working on, you'll see the following warning:

 ![](../../images/libraries/helpflags-79980.png)
 <center>Warning: Help flag cannot be set on this node</center>

+If you get this warning, check the following:
+- Make sure you're using package-repositries
+- Make sure the node you want to set the help flag on is defined in the same package as the help patch you're currently preparing
+- If you're still seeing the warning, save your help patch, restart vvvv, open the patch again and try to set the flag again